 For more information on access to healthcare in Scotland, Wales and Northern Ireland, visit the websites for health services in each country:

 You can apply for a needs assessment from social services if you need access to services such as help in your home or residential care in England or Wales.

 For information on access to adult social care services in Scotland and Northern Ireland, visit the websites for social care services in each country:

 You may be eligible for assistance with your transportation when travelling to the UK, such as receiving help at an airport.
 You may also be eligible for assistance once resident in the UK, such as access to the Motability Scheme and a disabled parking badge (blue badge) or a disabled or older person’s bus pass.

-Driving licenses and vehicle insurance
+Driving licences and vehicle insurance

 If you’re bringing an EU-registered vehicle to the UK, you will need to obtain a motor insurance Green Card or valid proof of insurance from your insurer.
 If you are bringing a trailer or caravan alongside your vehicle, you will need a separate Green Card for each vehicle.

 Use the exchange a foreign driving licence tool to see what you need to do if returning to the UK with a non-UK driving licence.

 If your child is aged 4 or over, contact your local council in England to find out how to apply for a state school place.
 State schools do not charge fees for education.

 Be aware that if you’re returning to the UK from another country, your child’s new school is unlikely to follow the same curriculum as the country you’re moving from.